-Planet Earth is a devastated wasteland, and what's left of humanity has colonized the Moon in domed cities.
-Humanity's continued survival depends on an anti-radiation drug only available on planet Delta Three, which has been taken over by Omus, a brilliant but mad mechanic who places no value on human life.
-Omus wants to come to the Moon to rule and intends to attack it by ramming robot-controlled spaceships into the domes.
-Dr. John Caball, his son Jason, Jason's friend, Kim, and a robot named Sparks embark on Caball's space battlecruiser on an unauthorized mission to Delta Three to stop Omus.Written by
+Earth's a devastated wasteland, and what's left of humanity has colonised the Moon in domed cities.
+Humanity's survival depends on an anti-radiation drug only available on planet Delta 3, which has been taken over by Omus, a brilliant but mad mechanic who places no value on human life.
+Omus wants to come to the Moon to rule, and intends to attack it by ramming robot-controlled spaceships into the domes.
+Dr. John Caball, his son Jason, Jason's friend, Kim, and a robot named Sparks embark on Caball's space battlecruiser on an unauthorized mission to Delta 3; to stop Omus.Written by

 Kevin McCorry <firstname.lastname@example.org>

 27 of 33 people found this review helpful.

 Was this review helpful to you?